 Albuquerque is located within the Rio Grande Rift.
-The valley's alignment is north/south, gently sloping up to the east toward the Sandia Mountains.
-The slope is slightly steeper on the west side where it encounters the west mesa escarpment.
-The elevations within the city range from approximately 4,950 feet along the Rio Grande to 6,100 feet in the Sandia foothills and 5,750 feet on the west mesa.
-Few rolling hills exist except for the crossing of the North Diversion Channel along the west mesa escarpment and in the Sandia foothills.
+The valley's alignment is north/south with a gently sloping side to the east meeting the Sandia Mountains with slightly steeper sloping topography on the west side where it encounters the west mesa escarpment.
+The elevations within the city range from approximately 4,950 feet along the Rio Grande to 6,100 feet in the Sandia foothills and 5,750 feet of the west mesa.
+Few rolling hills exist except for the crossing of the North Diversion Channel along the west mesa escarpment and in the Sandia foot hills.
 The broad central portion of the Rio Grande Rift, especially east of the river, has very little change in elevation and could be considered nearly level.
-The topography of Albuquerque is well-suited for cycling with gentle terrain and the occasional hill.
+The topography of Albuquerque is well suited for cycling with gentile terrain and the occasional hill.